 Dining room – The table must be cleared, wiped and dried after each use.
 Placemats or tablecloths are to be used on the dining room table at every meal.
 Booster seats and high chairs need to be wiped down and cleaned (including the floor under them) after each use.
 Booster seats and high chairs are not permitted at the breakfast bar.
 The floor needs to be swept every evening after dinner.
 Weekly cleaning chores include vacuuming, mopping the floor, dusting all chairs, wall hangings, and other furniture.

 Kitchen – Dishes are to be rinsed and placed in the dishwasher marked “Dirty” after each meal.
-The counters stove top and inside of the microwave are to be thoroughly wiped clean after each use.
+The counters, stove top, and inside of the microwave are to be thoroughly wiped clean after each use.
 Each resident is responsible for cleaning her own refrigerator and freezer space and pantry bins each week and for helping to keep the refrigerator and freezer tidy overall.
 The refrigerators and freezers are to be wiped down thoroughly, inside and out, once a week.
 All food stored in the refrigerator and freezer needs to be covered with plastic wrap, a plastic bag or foil or put in a container with a lid.
 Each evening the floors in the kitchen and pantry are to be swept and, if necessary, mopped.

 Laundry room – Sheets and towels must be washed once a week.
 As soon as her items are laundered, the resident must take them back to her room where they are to be folded, hung up or stored away the same day.
 Before leaving the laundry room, each resident is to clean out the lint trap in the dryer and make sure no items are left in the machines or on top of them.
 All laundry must be completed by 5:30 p.m. daily.